dbybanez/100-days-of-code/r1-log.md

 ### R1D21
 Learning Vuex.
 Forums, Google search results, Reddit, and Stack Overflow suggest that I should use Vuex for this problem. https://github.com/dbybanez/dbs-webapp

+### R1D22
+Completed a crash course on Vuex.
+If you're into web development or if you're new to it, I highly recommend Brad (Travery Media).
+He explains everything very well. https://github.com/dbybanez/dbs-webapp